brbtavares/tucano/markets/README.md

 | `analytics`   | Aggregation keys by instrument                |

 ## ✅ Completed
-- Enum of exchanges and basic B3 types.
+-- Enum of exchanges and basic types.
 - Basic instruments listed as examples (stocks, some administrative futures).

 ## 🧪 Parcial

-- Multi-broker support (initial structure; robust credential/latency abstraction missing).
+- Multi-broker abstraction (initial structure; all concrete implementations now live in `data` or `integration`).
 - Futures: rollover and adjustment factor calculation not yet implemented.
-- B3 listed options: not supported at the moment (design pending).

 ## 🚧 Pending